Eliminating radiative losses in long-range exciton transport: Conclusion Outlook

 The generic open quantum systems model developed here, as well as the relative simplicity of the dark state protection mechanism, leads to a transport network which is amenable to experimental implementation in a variety of physical systems.
+As a concrete example, the engineered molecular chain designs in~\cite{QT:molecular-energy-grad} could be realised with inter-chain couplings of $10-300\units{meV}$ and the energy gradient could be tuned such that $\delta E \sim J_a$ via an applied electric field.
+Similarly, in polar TMO-based materials such as $LaVO_3/SrVO_3$ heterostructures, it has been estimated that $J_a \approx 200\units{meV}$ and $\delta E \approx 3 J_a$~\cite{QT:Electric-field-TMOs_2}, though this ratio can likely be tuned such that $\delta E \sim J_a$ via the application of an external bias.
 This simplicity also opens the door to the prospect of combining the findings presented here with other proposals for maximizing transport efficiency~\cite{SD-JCP-biased-chains} or achieving long-range transport~\cite{QT:Plenio-PRX} -- possibly leading to even greater enhancements in both transport efficiency and robustness.

 Finally, we anticipate that the underlying physical features elucidated in this work will be of relevance to practical technologies, such as organic photovoltaics, molecular electronics, or other nanoscale systems in which lossless transfer of energy -- or, equivalently, classical information -- is essential.